Chemistry 432 Ms. Cleary

 between atoms.
 Discussion and exercises on atomic models, spectroscopes and

 quantum mechanics, periodic properties, bonding models.
 Problem solving

 Chapters 9, 10, 11, and 12 in the textbook writing chemical formulas and

-reactions, correlating chemical formulas and chemical equations to
+correlating chemical formulas and chemical equations to quantitative

-quantitative relationships in a chemical reaction.
-Laboratory experiments in
+relationships in a chemical reaction.
+Laboratory experiments in flame tests,

-flame tests, types of chemical reactions, mass-mole relationships in
+types of chemical reactions, mass-mole relationships in chemical reactions,

-chemical reactions, relating moles to coefficients in chemical equations.
+relating moles to coefficients in chemical equations.
+Problem solving in

-percent compositions, moles and mass of reactants and products, mass/mass
+and mass of reactants and products, mass/mass relationships.

 properties and phases of matter; phase changes.
 Discussion and exercises on